Austin Daycare Injury Lawyers

 A daycare facility, whether a center or a daycare home, owes a duty of care to the children it cares for and their families.
 If that duty is breached, they can be held liable in a civil court action for any damages to the child and family.
-If your child has suffered from neglect or abuse in a daycare setting, contact the Austin, Texas injury attorney team at the firm of Briggle & Polan, PLLC.
+If your child has suffered from neglect or abuse in a daycare setting, contact the Austin daycare injury attorneys at Briggle & Polan, PLLC.
 We believe in justice for everyone, but especially for young children who are so vulnerable.

-Types of Abuse Occurring in Texas Daycare Centers and Homes
+Types of Abuse Occurring in Texas Daycare Centers & Homes

 Maltreatment of children in daycare can take many forms, including: